My story

 A lucky break in the music business (PolyGram/Universal 1991-2001)

 Through acquisition in 1998, PolyGram evolved into the Universal Music Group (UMG).
 Though I changed roles and countries several times, I spent almost ten years in this impressive organisation, seven of them living overseas in New York, then Madrid and finally Los Angeles.
 UMG's many business units are iconic brands in their own right, and now include: A&M, Abbey Road, Blue Note, Capitol, Decca, Def Jam, Deutsche Grammophon, EMI, Geffen, Interscope, Island, MCA Nashville, Mercury, Motown, Polydor, Verve, and Virgin.
-Many would say, and I would find it difficult to argue otherwise, that the group's market share (sometimes over 30%) is unhealthily dominant.
+Many would say, and I would find it difficult to argue otherwise, that the group's market share (often over 30%) is unhealthily dominant.
 But I can't honestly say that I felt that way as a young man in the 1990s.

 For my first two years I was based in the global HQ in Berkeley Square, London.
 There weren't many layers of management and I had a very generous and supportive boss called Stuart Ells.
 Stuart enabled me to gain the attention of PolyGram's executive leadership: Dutchman Jan Cook (EVP and CFO), and Frenchman Alain Levy (CEO).
 I mention these three names because they had a consistently positive influence over my career for almost 15 years.
 They certainly wouldn't describe themselves as guardian angels, but from where I was sitting that's what they often felt like.

 I was a member of a small team called Operational Audit.
 We were a flexible resource and we adapted our activities to the needs of Jan Cook, a former Philips executive who was a powerful figure within the company.
 There were some routine elements of financial audit, but what made this job so interesting for me was the opportunity to go 'off-piste'.
-By this I mean that I was encouraged to engage my instincts and curiosity, backed up by diagnostic analysis, in order to identify opportunities to improve the financial performance and the efficiency of the business.
+By this I mean that I was encouraged to engage my instincts and curiosity, backed up by diagnostic analysis, in order to identify opportunities to improve the performance of the business.

 New York (1993-1995)